amikaross/amikaross/README.md

 I'm Amanda, a software engineer and former architect (of irl buildings).

-- 🔭 I’m currently working on a Rails app called DateNight.
+- 🔭 I’m currently working for a automotive communications software company called Volie.
 - 🌱 I’m currently learning about computer systems through the resources available on <a href="https://csprimer.com/courses/" target="_blank" rel="noopener noreferrer">CS Primer</a>.
 - 👯 I’m looking to collaborate on anything!
 - 💬 Ask me about my experience at Turing Software School and transitioning from architectural design to software engineering.
 - 😄 Pronouns: she/her/hers
-- 📚 Currently reading: Sea of Tranquility
+- 📚 Currently reading: Trust
 - ⚡ Fun fact: I am from the big island of hawaii (but don't know how to surf)

 ## Connect with me 🤝🤝